Strumenta/SmartReader/README.md

 ## Demo

 You can see the [demo web live](https://smartreader-demo.herokuapp.com/).
 So you can test for yourself how effective the library can be for you.

+There is also a Docker project for the web demo.

 ##  Documentation